hxu-hms/jekyll-tutorial/docs/yaml-basics.md

 # YAML

 [YAML](https://yaml.org/){:target="_blank"} (YAML Ain't Markup Language) is a data serialization language (a fancy way of saying that YAML formats data for storage or transmission) that is often used to create configuration files.
-Jekyll uses a combination of YAML and Liquid to separate data elements from formatting elements.
+Jekyll uses YAML (sometimes in combination with Liquid) for formatting.
+YAML files have the extension `.yml`.

 ## Basic formatting
 YAML is designed to be human-readable.
 It does not use any kind of angle brackets that are commonly used as markup tags.
 Instead, it uses blank spaces to form structures.
 Because of this, **YAML is very particular about the placement of spaces.** An extra space somewhere can easily make your file invalid.